meteo-ubonn/meanie3D/README.md

 # meanie3D

-This project provides a very generic implementation of mean-shift clustering on NetCDF data sets.
+This project provides a generic implementation of [mean-shift clustering](https://en.wikipedia.org/wiki/Mean_shift) on [CF-Metadata](http://cfconventions.org) compliant NetCDF data sets.
-The data sets need to follow the [CF-Metadata](http://cfconventions.org).
 The mean-shift algorithm is a robust unsupervised clustering algorithm with a wide range of applications.
 Meanie3D provides a multivariate implementation with no limits as to the number of variables that can be used in constructing the Featurespace.

 This software supports 2D as well as 3D data sets and comes with many configuration options.
-The code was written as part of my efforts within [OASE HErZ group](http://www.herz-tb1.uni-bonn.de) and contains some modules that are specific to this application as a result.
-If interest is there I might remove all specific components at one point.
+The code was written as part of research efforts of the [OASE HErZ group](http://www.herz-tb1.uni-bonn.de) and contains some modules that are specific to this application as a result.

 Meanie3D is implemented largely as a C++ template library with only a few object files (mostly from the numerical recipes library) for performance reason and uses OpenMP for parallelisation.

-The software package comes with a single command in the form of a python script 'meanie3D' which makes it very easy to use.
+The software package comes with a python frontend `meanie3D` which makes it very easy to use.
 The detection, tracking and post-processing steps (such as statistics, visualisation of tracks, source data and clusters as well as the track graph (a simple, graphical representation of a tracking dictionary for obtaining detailed view on the history of individual clusters and tracks) are all controlled through a single configuration file.

 ## License
 Meanie3D comes under [[MIT license]].

 ## Version
 The latest stable version is v1.6.1.
 Versions are tagged.

 ## Build Instructions
 ### Dependencies
 Meanie3D comes with a number of dependencies that need to be installed prior to attempting installation:
 * [Boost 1.56 or better](http://www.boost.org)
 * [FLANN 1.8.0 or better](http://www.cs.ubc.ca/research/flann/)